csegsa/official-portal/README.md

 FIREBASE_CLIENT_CERT_URL
 ```
 Also corresponding API keys  need to be set in client side client/src/views/userlogin/Firebase.js
-Firbase Console's Project Settings page will have the API keys
+Firebase Console's Project Settings page will have the API keys

 The above data is expected in .env file in the root directory.
 The command to start in local is: